Afnan-Aldhahri/GO/Resources/Control structures.md

 In case if the switch has no expression it switches on true.

-So,you can write a switch as  if-else-if-else sequences.
+So, you can write a switch as  if-else-if-else sequences.

     func unhex(c byte) byte {
        switch {